Could I Be in Labor? What are the Signs & Symptoms?

 • Loss of your mucus plug or change in vaginal discharge

-• You are leaking fluid or your water breaks
+• You are leaking fluid, or your water breaks

-Unlike in the movies or on TV, the first sign of labor is not usually the dramatic gush of your waters rupturing.
-In fact, only about 15% of women will experience their waters breaking before any other labor signs.
-But if you are having some other labor symptoms and notice leaking fluid, or even a gush of liquid, this is probably a much more distinct sign that you are in labor. *** It’s important to note that the onset of labor at 37 weeks and beyond is considered normal and healthy, but if you think you may be experiencing early labor symptoms before 37 weeks, you may be in preterm labor.
-It is important that you contact your care provider with any and all concerns you may have regarding your pregnancy and birth.
-The information we are providing is from our experience, opinion, and research, but is in no way a substitute for medical advice. ***What should I do during early labor?Hopefully, you have discussed with your partner and care provider the steps you should take once you believe to be experiencing early labor.
-Since latent labor may last a long time, you may want to try and distract yourself.
+Hopefully, you have discussed the steps you should take after experiencing early labor with your partner and care provider.
+Since latent labor may last a long time, you should try and distract yourself.
 Focusing too much on early labor symptoms may drain your energy, and you need focus and strength as your labor becomes more intense.
-Early labor is also a good time to rest, eat, and hydrate.
+Early labor is also an excellent time to rest, eat, and hydrate.
 Take it easy and know that your body and baby are working together to prepare for birth.
 Congratulations, you will be meeting your sweet baby very soon!
 What was your early labor experience(s)?
 What advice would you give expectant moms about early labor?

 Previous